 - Research about diseases and health related policies

-- Vision, hearing, weight/height for all Early Childhood Center and Elementary students
+- Vision screening for all Early Childhood Center and Elementary students; hearing screening upon request

 First Aid Kits

-- For classrooms, field trips and school trips
+- For classrooms, field trips, school trips and sports

 - Resource for health related subjects